GMAT Accommodations for Disabilities

 Can you get extra time on the GMAT Online?

 Good news: additional testing time of 50% or 100% is available for both the online and in-person GMAT.
-Likewise, additional or extended rest breaks are available for GMAT Online, just as they are for the in-person GMAT.
+Likewise, additional or extended rest breaks are available for the GMAT Online, just as they are for the in-person GMAT.

 Also, if you’re planning to take the GMAT Online, keep in mind that not all of the disability accommodations available for the in-person exam are available for the online version.
 For instance, people who might assist test-takers during an in-person test administration are not available to go to test-takers’ homes.
 So, GMAC can’t provide online test-takers with a reader who can read items to them or a recorder to record test responses.